GlobalMaksimum/datahub-fork/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 ### Troubleshooting

-**Warning: "Graph unavailable - creating all users"**
+**Error: "overwrite_existing_users=False requires DataHub graph access"**

-This warning appears when `overwrite_existing_users=false` but the ingestion pipeline doesn't have graph access (typically file-based sinks).
+This error occurs when `overwrite_existing_users=false` but the ingestion pipeline doesn't have graph access (typically file-based sinks without `datahub_api` config).
+The ingestion will fail because it cannot check if users exist, which would violate the intent of `overwrite_existing_users=false`.
 Solutions:

 - Use the DataHub REST sink instead of file-based output
 - Add `datahub_api` config to provide graph access with file-based sinks: